immcantation/shazam/docs/install.md

 install()
 ```

-Some users might experience issue with installing shazam if certain dependencies aren't installed correctly.
-One straightforward way to ensure you have everything you need is to install via Bioconductor:
+Some users might experience issue with installing shazam if Bioconductor dependencies aren't installed correctly.
+One straightforward way to ensure that Bioconductor dependencies are installed is:

 ```{r}
 install.packages("BiocManager")